aghagol/loop-detection/README.md

 #### Demo:

 We use feature vectors from the `conv3` layer of AlexNet to match each frame of the testing video with a frame in the reference video that is captured on a different day.
 Videos were captured using a Google Nexus 5 phone.
-GPS is recorded simultanously on Android.
+GPS is recorded simultanously using a dashcam Andriod app.
+I put a cheap ($5) fisheye lens on Nexus 5 to increase its field of view.

  - Matching video frames from a cloudy day to video frames of a sunny day and predicting the location.
 On the map, big blue circle corresponds to the GPS location that is recorded over each test video frame (ground-truth) and the green star corresponds to the GPS location of the reference video frame (prediction).